 If you’re not importing Contacts to message 1 on 1, you’ll likely be looking to send WhatsApp Notifications to your Contacts through WhatsApp.
 Once you’ve imported your customers to respond.io, you’ll be able to send notifications through the Messages API.

 However, before you do please be sure to upvote the Messages API 2.0 Feature Request, by doing so you’ll be notified of the update which will enable a ton more possibilities when it comes to notifications.
 Now let’s discuss using WhatsApp for Sales & Support.

-WhatsApp CRM: Using a WhatsApp Integration for Sales & Support
+WhatsApp Business CRM: Using a WhatsApp Integration for Sales & Support

-Even before the first WhatsApp CRM products were released onto the market there were plenty of companies using WhatsApp for Sales or using WhatsApp for Support.
+Even before the first WhatsApp Business CRM products were released onto the market there were plenty of companies using WhatsApp for Sales or WhatsApp for Support.
 This isn’t hard.
 The difficult thing is using WhatsApp for Sales AND Support at the same time.